firstpj/Awesome-books/README.md

-**Pair-Session** this is a pair programming session about awesome books in this project we add books with the title and author onto the body of the page dynamically with javascript
+**Pair-Session** this is a pair programming session about awesome books in this project we add books with the title and author onto the body of the page dynamically with javascript using classes to generate the books

 ## 🛠 Built With <a name="built-with"></a>